-The best time to see the brilliant gold and crimson leaves is between early November and early December.
+The best time to see the brilliant gold and crimson leaves in Kyoto is between early November and early December.

 Click each link to jump to information about that spot.